zer0cache/matic-docs/docs/avail/faq.md

 correctness of commitment construction without having access to the entire data of the block. -->

 In the future, we might use other polynomial commitment schemes, if that gives us better bounds or guarantees.

+## Since Avail is used by multiple blockchains, does that mean chains have to download transactions from other chains?

+No. Avail headers contain an index that allows a given application to determine and download only the sections of a block that have data for that application.
+Thus, they are largely unaffected by other chains using Avail at the same time or by block sizes.

+The only exception is data availability sampling.
+In order to verify that data is available (and due to the nature of erasure coding), clients sample small parts of the block at random, including possibly sections that contain data for other applications.